Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 Prerequisites

-And create an updated app credential for the client to access the API.
-Jetstream recently updated permissions, so even if you have an already working app credential, create another one ‘Unrestricted (dangerous)’ application credential with all permissions, including the “loadbalancer” permission, in the project where you will be creating the cluster, and source it to expose the environment variables in your local environment where you’ll be running the openstack commands.
+1. Create an Updated App Credential: Jetstream recently updated permissions, so even if you have an already working app credential, create another one ‘Unrestricted (dangerous)’ application credential with all permissions, including the “loadbalancer” permission, in the project where you will be creating the cluster, and source it to expose the environment variables in your local environment where you’ll be running the OpenStack commands.

 Check out the cluster templates available: